St. John's Episcopal Church (Eolia, Missouri)

-St. John's Episcopal Church, also known as Old St. John's, is a historic Episcopal church building located near Eolia, Pike County, Missouri.
+St. John's Episcopal Church, also known as Old St. John's, is a historic Episcopal church building located near Eolia, Pike County, Missouri, United States.
 It was built about 1856, and is a one-story, rectangular, brick church in a transitional Greek Revival / Gothic Revival style.
 It rests on a limestone block foundation and simple ridge roof.

 It was listed on the National Register of Historic Places in 1970.